The Providence Foundation

 - The Trust will not make grants for the purpose of adding to endowment funds, will not make loans, will not make grants to reduce a prior year’s deficit, and will not make grants that will be re-distributed to other charities.

 - It is the policy of the Trust not to fund regular operating expenses of groups or fund personnel costs.

 - Any 501(C)(3) agency or organization applying to the Trust must be in operation for two consecutive years before applying.

-- The audit report, compilation or review must be completed by an outside independent accounting agency or CPA and be no more than 18 months old.
+- The audit report, review, compilation or 990 must be completed by an outside independent accounting agency or CPA and be no more than 18 months old.